 Here is one scenario where things go wrong fast: a daughter moves into her mother’s house, who pays her without discussing it with any other members of the family.
 When siblings find out, there’s a big family fight.
 If there is no written agreement, the payments may be considered gifts from Medicaid’s perspective, and could delay a parent’s eligibility for nursing home coverage.

 The best option is to have a financial agreement in place.
 The questions to consider include:

 - Should the room and board be included as part of compensation, if the person is living with the aging parent?

 - Will the family pay for the caregiver’s health insurance?

 - Should there be time off for the sibling who takes the parent into their home?

 - What can the other siblings do to help?

 The paid caregiver family member is an employee of the parent, and their income needs to be reported as taxable.
 The parent may need to file paperwork and pay employer taxes or hire a company that can manage the bookkeeping.
 The use of a contract and forms may feel overwhelming at first, but there will be many difficulties in the future avoided by doing this right the first time.

-An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances and can include a plan to pay for long-term care.
+An estate planning attorney can advise you on creating an estate plan that fits your unique circumstances.

-For more information visit my Wichita KS Estate Planning Attorney website
+For more information visit my Wichita Estate Planning Attorney website